joaogouveia18/A_Daily_Analysis_of_Coronavirus/README.md

-# The-Corona-Wars
+# The Corona Wars

+Type: Personal Project

+Programming Language: Python

-[Python] A daily analysis for the evolution of Coronavirus in Portugal
+Objective: A daily analysis for the evolution of Coronavirus in Portugal